 Timetable / Hours

-This programme is delivered over two extended semesters rather than over the 12 months.
+This programme is delivered over two extended semesters from September to June.

 “Teaching hours are 21 hours per week in the semester 1 and 19 hours per week in semester 2”

-Graduates will be eligible for the award of MSc in Accounting of the Dublin Institute of Technology.
+Graduates will be eligible for the award of MSc in Accounting from TU Dublin.

 For Further Information